-Key Messages for Hurricane Idalia Advisory 12: 11:00 AM EDT Tue Aug 29, 2023
+Key Messages for Hurricane Idalia Advisory 13: 5:00 PM EDT Tue Aug 29, 2023

 1. Catastrophic impacts from storm surge inundation of 10 to 15 feet above ground level and destructive waves are expected somewhere between Aucilla River and Yankeetown, Florida.
 Life-threatening storm surge inundation is likely elsewhere along portions of the Florida Gulf Coast where a Storm Surge Warning is in effect.
-Residents in these areas should follow any advice or evacuation orders given by local officials.
+Residents in these areas should follow any advice given by local officials.

 2. There is the potential for destructive life-threatening winds where the core of Idalia moves onshore in the Big Bend region of Florida, with hurricane conditions expected elsewhere in portions of the Hurricane Warning area along the Florida Gulf Coast.
 Strong winds will also spread inland across portions of northern Florida and southern Georgia near the track of the center of Idalia where Hurricane Warnings are in effect.
 Residents in these areas should be prepared for long-duration power outages.
+Damaging hurricane-force winds are possible in portions of eastern Georgia and southeastern South Carolina where Hurricane Watches are in effect.